nosas/blog/toonvision/classification/article.md

 # ToonVision - Classification

-This article is first in a series on **ToonVision**.
+This article is the first in a series on **ToonVision**.

-ToonVision is my personal computer vision project for teaching a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2003.
+ToonVision is my computer vision project for teaching a machine how to see in [ToonTown Online](https://en.wikipedia.org/wiki/Toontown_Online) - an MMORPG created by Disney in 2003.
-The ultimate goal is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem within the game where the bots progress through the game together.
+The ultimate goal is to teach a machine (nicknamed **OmniToon**) how to play ToonTown and create a self-sustaining ecosystem where the bots progress through the game together.

 This article covers binary classification of Toons and Cogs.
 The following article will cover multiclass classification of Cog suits (4 unique suits) and Cog names (32 unique names).